insected/bobbae_gcp-wiki/Load-Balancer.md

-## GKE Ingess Load Balancer
+### GKE Ingess Load Balancer

 In GKE, an Ingress object defines rules for routing HTTP(S) traffic to applications running in a cluster.
 An Ingress object is associated with one or more Service objects, each of which is associated with a set of Pods.

 https://cloud.google.com/kubernetes-engine/docs/concepts/ingress

-## Nginx
+### Nginx

 Nginx [HTTP Load Balancer](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/) is widely used.
 Nginx offers highly scalable performance out of the box and can be extended with additional modules like Lua.

-## Traefik
+### Traefik

 Traefik can [load balance services](https://doc.traefik.io/traefik/routing/services/).
 Traefik bills itself as the “cloud native edge router.”
 It’s a modern microservices-focused application load balancer and reverse proxy written in Golang.
 With its emphasis on support for several modern container orchestration platforms, batteries-included logging, and several popular metric formats, Traefik is a top choice for container-based microservices architectures.

-## HAProxy
+### HAProxy

 [HAProxy](https://github.com/haproxy/) is another common name in the web ecosystem.
 HAProxy offers reverse proxying and load balancing of TCP and HTTP traffic.
 When you choose HAProxy, you’re choosing a high-performance, well-established solution.

-## Seesaw
+### Seesaw

 [Seesaw](https://github.com/google/seesaw) is another open-source load balancer written in Golang.
 It was originally created by Google SREs to provide a robust solution for load balancing internal Google infrastructure traffic.

-## Neutrino
+### Neutrino

 [Neutrino](https://github.com/eBay/Neutrino) is a Scala-based software load balancer originally developed by eBay.
 Neutrino’s strength lies in the broad compatibility of its runtime environment, the JVM.

-## Github Load Balancer Director
+### Github Load Balancer Director

 Github [Load Balancer Director](https://github.com/github/glb-director)  is a set of components that provide a scalable set of stateless Layer 4 load balancer servers capable of line rate packet processing in bare metal datacenter environments, and is used in production to serve all traffic from GitHub's datacenters.

-## Reverse Proxy vs Load Balancer
+### Reverse Proxy vs Load Balancer

 Reverse proxy servers and load balancers are components in a client-server computing architecture.
 Both act as intermediaries in the communication between the clients and servers, performing functions that improve efficiency.
 They can be implemented as dedicated, purpose-built devices, but increasingly in modern web architectures they are software applications that run on commodity hardware.

+#### Reverse Proxy vs. Load Balancer

-- A reverse proxy accepts a request from a client, forwards it to a server that can fulfill it, and returns the server’s response to the client.
+A reverse proxy accepts a request from a client, forwards it to a server that can fulfill it, and returns the server’s response to the client.
 Sits at the edge and mitigates DDoS, implement blacklisting, or limit number of connections per each client.
 Scale number of servers up and down to match load.
 Aid in web acceleration via Compression, SSL termination, and Caching.
 Can be deployed with only one backend server.

+#### Load Balancer vs. Reverse Proxy

-- A load balancer distributes incoming client requests among a group of servers, in each case returning the response from the selected server to the appropriate client.
+A load balancer distributes incoming client requests among a group of servers, in each case returning the response from the selected server to the appropriate client.
 Usually deployed in front of multiple servers.
 Most servers host the same content and work is distributed to them.
 Reduce the number of responses by detecting when servers go down and divert requests away from them to others.
 LB performs health check.
 Provide session persistence/affinity.
 Even though HTTP is stateless, many applications store state information.

+#### Both Reverse Proxy and Load Balancer

 Some software and hardware solutions perform both LB and Reverse Proxy functions.